shinndev/miku/readme.md

 - no systemd

 ### Usage
-edit 'config' and use build.sh
+see 'customize' (and 'config' if experienced) and use build.sh

 ### Thanks
 https://github.com/ataraxialinux/ataraxia \